-This article provides an overview of Myanmar for those keen on exploring the possibility of living and working there.
+This is a profile of Myanmar that may be useful for those keen to live and work there.
 The information presented is gathered from open sources and is not exhaustive or meant to supplement or substitute legal and professional advice.

 - Official name: The Republic of the Union of Myanmar